 How to Pick a 3D Printer for Miniatures

 Before going for the most popular 3D printer on the market, you need to take a moment to consider whether it’s actually suitable for miniatures or not.
 More often than not, 3D printers focus on 3d printing speed and size and spend less time perfecting the 3d printing resolution, which is a quality critical factor for miniatures.

 So, keep on reading to learn what you need in your next 3D printer for miniatures.

 The two 3d printing technologies I mentioned throughout this article are FFF/FDM and LCD/SLA, so which one should you go for?

 FDM printers work by 3d printing one layer at a time until the whole model is complete.
 It’s the most popular type of 3D printer, and you can find numerous options that use this technology.
-On the other hand, SLA printers also build the model one layer at a time, but they use a different material, mostly resin.
+On the other hand, SLA printers also build the model one layer at a time, but they use a different quality material, mostly resin.

 For miniatures, SLA printers are the more popular choice because they have a high 3d printing resolution that’ll result in highly-detailed models.
 However, that comes at a price because resin is an expensive material.

-In other words, is your main priority going for a budget-friendly printer or one that produces the best miniatures print possible?
+In other words, is your main priority going for a quality budget-friendly printer or one that produces the best miniatures print possible?
 Answering that question will take a step closer to finding the perfect 3D printer for you.

 If the price isn’t really an issue for you, it boils down to which material you prefer: PLA and ABS or resin, which we’ll discuss right now.